-If your PC is blocked but you want to access the Router again, press and hold the WPS button for more than 8 seconds to reset the Router to factory defaults.
+If your PC is blocked but you want to access the Router again, use a pin to press and hold the Reset Button (hole) on the back panel for about 5 seconds to reset the Router's factory defaults on the Router's Web-Based Utility.

-4.9.4 Remote Management
+4.10.4 Remote Management

-Choose menu "Security → Remote Management", you can configure the Remote Management function in the screen as shown in Figure 4-42.
+Choose menu "Security → Remote Management", you can configure the Remote Management function in the screen as shown in Figure 4-45.
 This feature allows you to manage your Router from a remote location via the Internet.

-Figure 4-42 Remote Management
+Figure 4-45 Remote Management

-- Web Management Port Web browser access normally uses the standard HTTP service port 80.
+- ➤ Web Management Port Web browser access normally uses the standard HTTP service port 80.
 This Router's default remote management web port number is 80.
 For greater security, you can change the remote management web port to a custom port by entering that number in the box provided.
 Choose a number between 1 and 65534 but do not use the number of any common service port. - Remote Management IP Address This is the current address you will use when accessing your Router from the Internet.
 This function is disabled when the IP address is set to the default value of 0.0.0.0.
 To enable this function change 0.0.0.0 to a valid IP address.
-If set to 255.255.255.255, then all the hosts can access the Router from internet.
+If set to 255.255.255, then all the hosts can access the Router from internet.